 NOTE: All of the calculations above only included funds from the federal government.
-As stated earlier however, these represent only 80% of total costs.
-The non-federal match of 20% is added into the table below and all subsequent financial plan content.
+As stated earlier almost all federal funds require a 20% non-federal match.
+As a result, the non-federal match of 20% is added into the table below and all subsequent sections of this financial plan content.
 The total committed to TIP projects is calculated at \$102.75 million in 2016 constant dollars.